FIND PROGRAMS NEAR YOU:

 - Successful completion of the NCLEX-RN exam

 The board issues initial licenses 7-10 days following NCLEX-RN results.
+Once you obtain your initial license, you must maintain it through periodic renewal by completing continuing education requirements.

 LPN to BSN Salary and Employment Trends in Florida

-This section answers a few FAQs on career outlook and potential pay based on the most up-to-date data for nurses in Florida.
+This section answers a few questions on career outlook and potential pay based on the most up-to-date data for nurses in Florida.
 It looks at projected job growth trends and focuses on how elevating your professional status with a BSN can increase your earning power.

 How much more can I make going from an LPN to BSN in Florida?